Clare McCabe

-Clare McCabe is an American chemical engineer who is Cornelius Vanderbilt Chair of Engineering and Professor of Engineering at Vanderbilt University.
+Clare McCabe is an American chemical engineer who is Cornelius Vanderbilt Chair of Engineering and professor of engineering at Vanderbilt University.
 She was elected Fellow of the American Association for the Advancement of Science in 2019.
 Her research makes use of molecular modelling to understand the properties of biological systems, fluids and nanomaterials.

 Early life and education

 McCabe completed her undergraduate training in the United Kingdom.
 She first specialised in chemistry at the University of Sheffield, and then concentrated on physical chemistry for her doctoral research.

 Research and career

-In 2002, McCabe joined the faculty at the Colorado School of Mines as an Assistant Professor.
+In 2002, McCabe joined the faculty at the Colorado School of Mines as an assistant professor.
 She joined Vanderbilt University in 2004, where she was eventually made the Cornelius Vanderbilt Professor of Engineering.
+She moved to Heriot-Watt University in Edinburgh, Scotland in 2022.
 Her early research considered ionic liquids.
 In particular, McCabe sought to develop a framework that allowed the modelling and simulation of ionic liquids, both as neat materials and in blend systems.

 McCabe is interested in lipid self-assembly, nanoscale tribology and molecular thermodynamics.
 She makes use of molecular modelling and better understand real-world applications.